 Spring: February, March, April (total 3 classes)

-Nature Academy makes sure that every class is offered throughout the season on multiple dates, making it easier for the students to participate according to their schedule.
+Nature Academy makes sure that every class is offered throughout the season on multiple dates, making it easier for the students to participate according to their schedules.

 Every class has an exciting adventure waiting to be unraveled by your kid.
 Season stories, art & craft, walk in the garden, and different interactive activities are organized to ensure they are not bored.

 The Botanical Garden not only keeps children in mind but adults also.

-1. Terrariums: Bringing Gardening Indoors.
+3.1.
+Terrariums: Bringing Gardening Indoors

 Indoor gardening is fascinating, and Terrariums are one of the best ways to do it.